fattorib/RepVGG-CIFAR10/Readme.md

 All RepVGG models have 5 stages with the same number of convolution filters per stage:
 [1 x min(16,16a), 16,32,64,64]

+## Training

+All models are trained for 200 epochs RandAugment (N=1, M=2) standard CIFAR10/100 data augmentations are also included.

 ## Results:

 | Model    | Top 1 Error %  (CIFAR10)        |